jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _Bad programmers worry about the code.
 Good programmers worry about data structures and their relationships._ — Linus Torvalds

 _Should array indices start at 0 or 1?
 My compromise of 0.5 was rejected without, I thought, proper consideration._ — Stan Kelly-Bootle

-_If it’s your decision, it’s design; if not, it’s a requirement._ — Alistair Cockburn

 _Inside every large program is a small program trying to get out._ — Tony Hoare